 Americans eat a lot of wheat in its various commercially produced forms.
-Most of it has been processed and the bran, endosperm and germ are separated, leaving ground white nutritionally void white flour.
-Utilizing the whole grain is much more nutritious, richer in fiber minerals, B vitamins and antioxidants, which is why many gardeners are choosing to grow their own.
+Most of it has been processed and the bran, endosperm, and germ are separated, leaving ground white nutritionally void white flour.
+Utilizing the whole grain is much more nutritious and richer in fiber minerals, B vitamins, and antioxidants; which is why many gardeners are choosing to grow their own.
 How about growing your own durum wheat, for example?
 What is durum wheat?
 Read on to find out how to grow durum wheat and about durum wheat care.

 What is Durum Wheat?